abramsohn/psyched-frontend/README.md

 - Refactoring, refactoring, refactoring
 - Re-design on the skills form flow
-- Better Error handling
-- Flash Messages
-- User profile and preference
+- User profile and preferences
 - Implementation new features that will support DBT clients and therapists